Motions

-When a party wants to ask an Administrative Law Judge, or "ALJ," to do or change something about their case, it is called a “motion.”
-Examples are requesting that a date for mediation be scheduled or that two cases be combined into one hearing (called a “consolidation”).
-A motion is usually made in writing.
-A motion may also be made verbally during a prehearing conference or due process hearing.
-All other parties have the option to respond to a motion.
-When OAH gets a motion, an ALJ will decide what to do and either write an "order" or make a verbal ruling on the record during a prehearing conference or during the hearing.
-The order tells the parties whether the ALJ agrees to do what the party asked for in their motion.
+When OAH gets a motion, an ALJ will decide what to do in response to what a party is asking.
+The ALJ will either write an "order" or, if the motion is made verbally during the prehearing conference or hearing, the ALJ may make a verbal ruling on the record during a prehearing conference or during the hearing.
+The order tells the parties if the ALJ agrees, or does not agree, to do what the party asked for in their motion.
 If a written order is issued, OAH sends a copy of the order to each party.

 Unless otherwise stated, a motion must be filed no later than the third business day before the prehearing conference.